The 81 Collection

 Problem

-We built companies in hard industries, and it was lonely when we started.
-Most early-stage venture capitalists said our industries were too capital intensive, low margin, and difficult to scale.
-We were outsiders.
+We built companies in boring industries, and it was lonely when we started.
+Venture capitalists said our companies were too difficult to scale, and private equity said we were too early.
+We were outsiders and grew using cash flow.

-Now, we can look back at the $20 billion of value created and the 10,000 employees whose financial trajectories we altered.
-The very qualities that made our businesses unattractive at seed stage are now our greatest strengths.
+Now, we can look back at the $40 billion of value created and the 40,000 employees whose financial trajectories we altered.
+The very qualities that made our businesses unattractive early are now our greatest strengths.

-A decade later, not much has changed in early-stage venture capital.
+A decade later, not much has changed in funding.
+58% of first-institutional capital focuses on just 19% of our GDP.

 Solution